-The main business objectives of the Company expects to accomplish from the date of this report and up to the next 12 to 18 months are, in random orders, to:
+The Company expects to accomplish the following tasks, from the date of this report and up to the next 12 to 24 months:

-- complete the equipment installation currently underway for the Phase 1 Plant and to start its operation in Shawinigan, having a designed capacity to produce an average combined 500 tonnes per year of lithium hydroxide and lithium carbonate using the Company's proprietary processes; - (ii) finalize the already started installation of the new self-contained dense media separation (DMS) portable mill at the Whabouchi mine site in order to do a bulk sample and start the training programs; - (iii) continue ongoing detailed engineering work in relation to the Whabouchi mine, concentrator and Commercial Hydromet plant and to order equipment with long lead-time delivery; - (iv) complete the construction of the building that will host the concentrator at the Whabouchi mine before the end of the year 2016 so as to allow installation of equipment during the winter of 2017 with a view of commissioning the concentrator in Q1-2018; - (v) build the Whabouchi mine and concentrator at the Whabouchi mine site and build the Commercial Hydromet Plant in Shawinigan, Québec to produce high purity lithium hydroxide and lithium carbonate from spodumene concentrate to be produced at the Whabouchi mine; - (vi) continue our marketing efforts with potential clients in order to secure additional commercial off-take agreements for lithium hydroxide and lithium carbonate in order to support the project financing; - (vii) continue ongoing negotiations in order to put in place, during the first quarter of the calendar year 2017, the project financing with recognized financial institutions and investors.
+- (i) Commission the Phase 1 Plant and start producing lithium hydroxide monohydrate commercial samples; - (ii) Perform the tooling agreement signed with Johnson Matthey Battery Materials Inc., using the Phase 1 Plant: - (iii) Produce 6 % Li2O spodumene concentrate with its DMS concentrator at the Whabouchi mine site from a bulk sample underway - (iv) Implement training programs with local stakeholders for employment opportunities at the Whabouchi mine site: - (v) Continue ongoing detailed engineering work in relation to the Whabouchi mine, concentrator and Commercial Hydromet plant and to order equipment with long lead-time delivery; - Install concentrator equipment in the building that was built during last quarter, with a view of commissioning the concentrator in Q1-2018; - (vii) Build the Whabouchi mine and concentrator at the Whabouchi mine site and build the Commercial Hydromet Plant in Shawinigan, Québec to produce high purity lithium hydroxide and lithium carbonate from spodumene concentrate to be produced at the Whabouchi mine; - (viii) Complete the construction of a 13Km 69Kv electric power line from the Nemiscau substation to the mine site; - (ix) Continue our marketing efforts with potential clients in order to secure additional commercial off-take agreements for lithium hydroxide and lithium carbonate in order to support the project financing; - (x) Continue ongoing negotiations in order to put in place, the project financing with recognized financial institutions and investors.

-The Company was able to proceed with these steps following the completion of the \$38M Phase 1 plant project financing during the first half of 2016.
+The Company was able to proceed with these steps following the completion of the \$38M Phase 1 plant project financing during the first half of calendar year 2016.
 This financing is comprised of \$12,87M grant from Sustainable Development Technology Canada ("SDTC"), a \$3M grant from the Ministère des Ressources Naturelles under the Technoclimat program, a \$10M private placement from Ressources Quebec Inc. and finally a \$12M upfront payment from Johnson Matthey Battery Materials Inc. The Company has also closed on July 8, 2016, a public offering for a gross proceeds of \$69M, of which \$50M is earmarked to either start, complete or continue the main business objectives stated above.
-The goal is to have the Whabouchi mine, concentrator and the hydromet plant in production during the second half of the calendar year 2018.